GrandeAnde/Portfolio/GAL Update/README.md

 * Consider exporting logs to CSV/JSON for easier parsing and alerting.

 ## Lessons Learned & Final Verdict
 This is the first time I have seen this error occur.
-It made me step back and think aobut PowerShell streams and its pipeline works.
-Ultimately, I came to the conclusion that we needed to enhance error catching and logging.
+It made me step back and think abuut PowerShell streams and its pipeline works and ultimately left me with two big conclusions:
-Error catching would solve the problem of stopping the script and making an intelligent and controlled decision about what to do next.
+* **Prevent errors before they happen** Error catching at critical checks allows the script to pause and make ntelligent and controlled decision about what to do next.
+Luckily, reverting the incorrect GAL policies were relatively easy, but it may not be so easy in the next script.
-Logging would help with getting explicit, concise, and relevant data at specific logical choke points.
+* **Log what you need where it matters** Logging helps with getting explicit, concise, and relevant data at specific logical choke points.
+This makes troubleshooting much easier and enables enhanced scalability.

 ##### Further Reading
 This was perhaps the most helpful blog post I read: